Exponential Separations in the Energy Complexity of Leader Election: Deterministic Upper Bound

 In this section we prove Theorem~\ref{thm:detUB}.
-Without loss of generality, we assume $\log N$ is an integer.
-Our algorithm consists of $\log \log N$ {\em phases}.
+Without loss of generality, we assume that $\log N$ is an integer.
+Our algorithm consists of $O(\log \log N)$ {phases}.
 All devices participate initially and may drop out in the middle of the algorithm.
+We maintain the following invariant $\mathcal{I}_i$ at the beginning of the $i$th phase.

+\paragraph{Invariant $\mathcal{I}_i$.} (i) All participating devices are partitioned into groups of size exactly $2^{i-1}$ in the group ID space $\{1, \ldots, N\}$. (ii) For each device that drops out during the first $i-1$ phases, its ID is remembered by the representative of at least one group.

+\paragraph{Termination.} There are two different outcomes of our algorithm.
+For each index $i$, the algorithm terminates at the beginning of the $i$th phase if either (i) there is only one group remaining, or (ii) $i = \log \log N + 1$.

-We maintain the following invariants: \begin{enumerate} \item At the beginning of the $i$-th phase, all participating devices are organized into active groups of size exactly $2^i$. \item The number of active groups is at least one. \end{enumerate} At the beginning of Phase 0, each device forms a singleton group.
-During each phase, some pairs of groups are merged into groups of doubled size; the devices in the unmerged groups are terminated.
-There are two possible outcomes of our algorithm. \begin{itemize} \item After Phase $i$ there is only one active group $G$ remaining, for some $i \le \log \log N - 1$.
-Then the algorithm is terminated at Phase $i$ with the master of $G$ being the leader. \item More than one active group remains after Phase $\log \log N - 1$.
-As the groups that survive until the end have size $\log N$, a leader can be elected by applying $\bottomup(N)$. \end{itemize}
+Suppose that at the beginning of the $i$th phase there is only one group $G$ remaining; then the algorithm is terminated with the representative of $G$ knowing the list of IDs of all devices.
+Suppose that more than one group remains at the beginning of the $(\log \log N + 1)$th phase; as the groups that survive until this moment have size $\log N$, we can apply $\bottomup(N, \log N)$ to solve \Census\ in $O(N)$ time with $O(1)$ energy cost.

-Intuitively, in Phase $i$ of our algorithm, each active group attempts to find another active group to merge into a group with size $2^{i + 1}$.
-All groups that are not merged during Phase $i$ are terminated.
-We will later see that the energy cost per active group is $O(\log \log N)$.
-For each phase, there is a {\em representative} in each group which is responsible for carrying out the procedure in this phase.
-At the end of a phase the representative of a group announces their new group membership to other group members.
-The energy cost in a phase for a device $s$ is $O(\log \log N)$ if $s$ serves as a representative in this phase, and is $O(1)$ otherwise.
-We will later see that each device is responsible for no more than 2 phases throughout the algorithm.
-Therefore, the total energy cost of the algorithm is

-In the subsequent discussion we focus on describing and analyzing one phase of the algorithm, which is based on the procedure $\phase(\hat{N})$.
-Prior to executing the procedure $\phase(\hat{N})$, it is guaranteed that the devices are partitioned into \legal\ groups with group ID space $[\hat{N}]$, each group has the same size, and the number of groups is at least 2.
-By the end of the execution, each group has either dropped out or merged with another group.
-The procedure $\phase(\hat{N})$ is defined recursively as follows.
+\paragraph{Overview.} At the beginning of the first phase, each device $s$ forms a singleton group $G = \{s\}$, and so the invariant $\mathcal{I}_1$ is trivially met.
+Throughout the algorithm, the group ID of a group $G$ is always defined as the minimum ID of the devices in $G$.